History of Boston: Colonial era

 From 1686 until 1689, Massachusetts and surrounding colonies were united.
 This larger province, known as the Dominion of New England, was governed by Sir Edmund Andros, an appointee of King James II.
 Andros, who supported the Church of England in a largely Puritan city, grew increasingly unpopular.
 On April 18, 1689, he was overthrown due to a brief revolt.
 The Dominion was not reestablished.

+In the midst of King George's War, Bostonians rioted against the government when Captain Charles Knowles impressed 46 men into the Royal Navy.
+This became known as the Knowles Riot.
+Rioting went on for three days from November 17-19, 1747.

 Boston's first circulating library was established in 1756 which included 1,200 volumes of books.
 During this period, many wealthy persons amassed large libraries and loaned books within their social circles.

 Disasters in the 1700s

 A particularly virulent sequence of six smallpox outbreaks took place from 1636 to 1698.
 In 1721–1722, the most severe epidemic occurred, killing 844 people.
 Out of a population of 10,500, 5889 caught the disease, 844 (14%) died, and at least 900 fled the city, thereby spreading the virus.
 Colonists tried to prevent the spread of smallpox by isolation.
 For the first time in America, inoculation was tried; it causes a mild form of the disease.
 Inoculation was itself very controversial because of the threat that the procedure itself could be fatal to 2% of those who were treated, or otherwise spread the disease.
 It was introduced by Zabdiel Boylston and Cotton Mather.

 In 1755, Boston endured the largest earthquake ever to hit the Northeastern United States, (estimated at 6.0 to 6.3 on the Richter magnitude scale), called the Cape Ann earthquake.
 There was some damage to buildings, but no deaths.

 The first "Great Fire" of Boston destroyed 349 buildings on March 20, 1760.
 It was one of many significant fires fought by the Boston Fire Department.